tglunde/dbt-exasol/README.md

 ## Using encryption in Exasol 7 vs. 8
 Starting from Exasol 8, encryption is enforced by default.
 If you are still using Exasol 7 and have trouble connecting, you can disable encryption in profiles.yaml (see optional parameters).

-## Materialized View & Clone operations
-In Exasol materialized views and clone operations are not suported.
-Default behaviour from dbt-core will fail accordingly.

 ## Null handling in test_utils null safe handling
 In Exasol empty string are NULL.
 Due to this behaviour and as of [this pull request 7776 published in dbt-core 1.6](https://github.com/dbt-labs/dbt-core/pull/7776), seeds in tests that use EMPTY literal to simulate empty string have to be handled with special behaviour in exasol.